anurment/databricks-pipeline/README.md

 When the terraform is building the infrastructure we can take a look at the test data we are using in this project:

-- unzip the test-data.zip file, for e.g with unzip:
+- unzip the `test-data.zip`-file in the `data`-folder , for e.g with unzip:
-`unzip test-data.zip -d .`
+command:  `unzip test-data.zip -d .`

 We have three different types of csv-files consisting of fake banking data.
-Customer data is treated with the update and insert-technique and the other two are loaded incrementally:
+Customer data is treated with the update and insert -technique (UPSERT) and the other two are loaded incrementally:

 **Customer:**